aker-cl/utilesJS/README.md

 ### v0.2.0 - Aug 06, 2023

-- Change UtilesClass for funcion UtilesJS.
+- Change UtilesClass for function UtilesJS.
 - Finish utiles.js for node in ES6 and CommonJS.
 - Update utiles.js in umd.
-- Update de documentacion of utiles.js.
+- Update documentation of utiles.js.
 Check in <a href="https://utilesjs.neocities.org">utilesjs.neocities.org</a>

 ### v0.1.0 - Aug 02, 2023